Licinio-Sextian rogations: Lex de Decemviri Sacris Faciundis

 This provided for the abolition of the Duumviri (two men) Sacris Faciundis, who were two patrician priests who were the custodians of the sacred Sibylline Books and consulted and interpreted them at times, especially when there were natural disasters, pestilence, famine or military difficulties.
 These were the books of the Sibylline oracles, who were Greek oracles who resided in various places in the Greek world.
-Tarquinius Superbus, the seventh and last king of Rome, was said to have bought these books from a Sybil from Cumae, a Greek city in southern Italy (near Naples, 120 miles south of Rome) in the late seventh century BC.
+Tarquinius Superbus, the seventh and last king of Rome, was said to have bought these books from a Sybil from Cumae, a Greek city in southern Italy (near Naples, 120 miles south of Rome) in the late sixth century BC.
 The law provided for the creation of a college of ten priests (decemviri) as a replacement of the duumviri, known as the Decemviri sacris faciundis.
 Five of them were to be patricians and five were to be plebeians.
 This would break the patrician monopoly of the priesthood for the first time and constituted a step towards the plebeians sharing power, as the priesthoods played an important role in Roman society.
 Later, other priesthoods were opened up to the plebeians.
 The patricians retained exclusivity in some of the oldest priesthoods.